mikeurbanski1/tampermonkey-scripts/README.md

 pnpm package # creates the build output (from tsc) and recreates the dist directory contents
 ```

+Instead of the final `cd` and `pnpm-package` commands, you could also just run `pnpm package-<script name>` from the repo root.

+The `package` command will also produce a `checksum.txt` in the script's `dist` folder.
+This is a checksum of the bundled `script.js`.
+You can compare this output with the value stored in the repo to be sure that they are the same.
+(If they are not, please tell me.)

 ### Using the local script in Tampermonkey

 Tampermonkey can load scripts from your local hard drive.
 First, you need to give the extension permissions to do so.